Aiven-Open/klaw-docs/docs/docs/HowTo/exportimport/importdata.md

 from your AWS instance and import it into your Azure instance.

-This process facilitates a smooth transition of your Klaw data from one cloud platform to another, ensuring continuity of your operations and minimizing any potential disruptions or data loss during the migration process.
+This process facilitates a smooth transition of your Klaw data from one cloud platform to another, ensuring the continuity of your operations and minimizing any potential disruptions or data loss during the migration process.

-## What data can be exported ?
+## What data can be exported?

 Klaw data is classified into the below 3 types.